nextstrain/docker-base/README.md

 pathogen builds requiring custom external software, like Python modules or tree-builders.

-The image includes the standard Nextstrain components fauna, augur, and auspice, as well as other bioinformatics tools like MAFFT, RAxML, FastTree, IQ-TREE, and TreeTime.
+The image includes the standard Nextstrain components Fauna, Augur, and Auspice, as well as other bioinformatics tools like MAFFT, RAxML, FastTree, IQ-TREE, and TreeTime.

-This image is best interacted with using the [nextstrain command-line tool][nextstrain-cli].
+This image is best interacted with using the [Nextstrain command-line tool][nextstrain-cli].

 [nextstrain-cli]: https://github.com/nextstrain/cli